Mansfield Woodhouse: Recreation

+Yeoman Hill Park was created on land given in 1914 by the then-Duke of Portland, to celebrate his silver wedding anniversary and his son's 21st birthday.
+After a £30K revamp, it was awarded Green Flag status in 2014.

 The Manor Sport and Recreation Centre is a £1.9 million indoor and outdoor sports facility opened on 11 May 2002, largely funded by a £1.4 million Sport England Sports Lottery grant, with the remainder from a variety of organisations and sponsors.
 The Manor Sport and Recreation Centre is not open to the public and is privately owned by The Manor Academy for their students to use.

 First mooted by Mansfield District Council advertising for volunteer organisers in August 2012, a weekly running event was envisaged in collaboration with Nottinghamshire County Council and Manor Academy.

 From 29 September 2012 the Manor Park, adjacent to the Sports complex accessed from Kingsley Avenue, has regularly hosted a Park Run – an informal, timed 5 km fun-run for any class of participant.

-The town also has its own non league football club, Sherwood Colliery F.C. who currently play in the at Debdale Park.
+The town also has its own non league football club, Sherwood Colliery F.C. who play in the at Debdale Park.

 Mansfield Woodhouse is known around Nottinghamshire for its junior football clubs: Woodhouse Colts JFC and Manor 4th FC, both of which offer football to youngsters from 6 to 18.

-Mansfield Woodhouses' and Manor Parks newest sports club addition is the Sherwood Wolf Hunt Youth Rugby League teams, offering Boys & Girls Rugby League from 12-18 and currently play in the Midlands and Hull leagues respectively.
+Mansfield Woodhouses' and Manor Parks newest sports club addition is the Sherwood Wolf Hunt Youth Rugby League teams, offering Boys and Girls Rugby League from 12–18 and play in the Midlands and Hull leagues respectively.

 Speedway racing, then known as dirt track racing, took place at Mansfield Woodhouse in the pioneer days of 1928.